pamapa/callblocker/README.md

 # callblocker
 blocking unwanted calls from your home phone, such as telemarketing, junk, spam, scam, etc.

 The callblock acts like a normal phone.
 No additional telephone switchboard (like FreePBX or Asterisk) is needed.
-When a telemarketer is calling, the callblock picks up the phone and afterwards it automatically hangs up and blocks like this the call.
-It's designed to run on small footprint such as a Raspberry Pi and has the ability to check against online and offline blacklists.
+When a telemarketer is calling, the callblock picks up the phone and automatically hangs up after a few seconds.
+Like this the call is blocked.
+It's designed to run on small footprints such as a Raspberry Pi.
+It has the ability to check against online spam check sites and it also supports offline blacklists.

 ## Features